vus05/Login_Page_In_Java_Spring_Boot/README.md

 And also connect the database.

 https://github.com/vus05/Login_Page_In_Java_Spring_Boot

-I have only take the Screen shot of registartion page only.
+I have facing some issues in data  so I have taken the Screen shot of registartion page only.